 Even though people often deny that they are emotional beings, there is little doubt that emotions often prove to be the catalyst behind any activity.
 Even when it comes to buying, there is room for emotions to make people click the buy button.

 Especially in a sales pitch, the entire purpose of telling a story is to inspire emotions in the prospect.
 After all, nothing more than emotions can push people to take an instant decision, and this human foible can very well be used as a sales technique.

 The Importance Of Responsive Design

-The attention span of most internet users is very less, so your Personal Landing Page needs to be responsive.
+The attention span of most internet users is minimal, so your Personal Landing Page needs to be responsive.
 If your page takes a lot of time to respond, the users will move on to a different page.

-Hence, the content you post and how specific and accurate you are with sending your messages would come to nothing if your page is not responsive enough.
+Hence, the content you post and how specific and accurate you send your messages would come to nothing if your page is not responsive enough.

 Some Examples Of Effective Landing Pages

 A freelance writer and blogger, Kristi Hines is someone who sets the perfect examples when it comes to giving her landing page just the ideal amount of information.
 Her landing page clearly shows the partners she has worked with and for whom she has written in an easy on the eye way.